🟣 Purple Dot winding down your plan? See our Migration Guide →

 Considerations:

 This model is limited by authorization hold expiration windows.
 For most products with longer lead times, charge-later with card vaulting is more practical.
-Authorization holds tie up customer credit limits during the hold period, which can cause friction for higher-priced items.
-The extended 30 day authorization period is currently only available to Shopify Plus merchants and adds a 1.75% fee if charged after day 7.
+The extended 30-day authorization period is currently only available to Shopify Plus merchants and adds a 1.75% fee if charged after day 7.

 Pre-orders work well for: